 \section{Experiments}

 We perform experiments to compare the effect on performance of our modification to the baseline model.
-Most of our experiments are performed on the proposed CLEAR2 data.
-We first investigate the performance of different feature extraction methods and compare them to the \VisualFiLM feature extractor.
+Most experiments are conducted on the proposed CLEAR2 dataset.
+We first investigate different feature extraction methods and compare them to the \VisualFiLM feature extractor.
 Then, we show the effect of time and frequency coordinate maps at different levels of the model.
 Moreover, we perform an hyper-parameters ablation study to reduce the complexity of the model.
 We finally test the addition of a MALiMo module to our model.
-In order to demonstrate the generality of our results, we compare the performance of our model on the CLEAR2 and \DAQAp datasets.
+To demonstrate the generality of the results, we compare the performance of our model on CLEAR2 and \DAQAp datasets.